Swarming Termite Treatment Pest Control Company in Elk Grove, Sacramento, and Roseville

 Subterranean termites essentially need moisture to survive.
 They will also die when exposed to sunlight within minutes if they do not find suitable nesting spots while swarming.
 So you need to be aware that this process can only last a few minutes, so vigilance is required.
 Termite tunnels protect them from the elements, especially the high temperatures that are found in Elk Grove, Sacramento, and Roseville.
 For subterranean termites, high moisture areas like basements are very attractive and can serve as starting points for an infestation.
 Once they are in termites can infest any part of your home, including wood trim, skirting boards, door/window frames, and even picture frames.

 Can Termites Be Carried On Clothing?

 As this is the preferred mode of transport for bed bugs and carpenter ants, it is a common assumption that termites use humans and pets to get into our homes.
 Since termites can be wrongly identified as carpenter ants to the untrained eye it is assumed that they can travel in similar means.
-Subterranean termites (the most common type found in northern California) prefer being underground, and don’t usually survive long outside of this habitat.
+Subterranean termites (the most common type found in northern California) prefer being underground and don’t usually survive long outside of this habitat.
 Since they live underground except for the brief period while swarming, hitching a ride on your clothing and apparel is highly unlikely.

 Do Termites Eat Your Clothes?

 When looking for signs of a termite infestation in Elk Grove, few people look for damage to clothes in order to identify it.
-The truth is that if there is a sustainable source of food on the other side of fabric, termites won’t think twice about eating through it.
+The truth is that if there is a sustainable source of food on the other side of the fabric, termites won’t think twice about eating through it.
 If you notice small holes in your clothes, upholstery in your furniture, or curtains that are against a wall you should call us immediately.
-Carpenter ants, termites and other WDO’s could be the cause.
+Carpenter ants, termites, and other WDO’s could be the cause.